Characterization of $k$-spectrally monomorphic Hermitian matrices: Introduction

-Let $g$ and $h$ be two $l2$-structures with the same set of labels and whose vertex sets are, respectively, $V$ and $W$.
-We say that $g$ and $h$ are \emph{isomorphic}, (symbolically $g\cong h$), if there exists a bijection $\sigma$ from $V$ onto $W$ such that $g(x,y)=h(\sigma(x),\sigma(y))$ for any $x\neq y\in V$.
-Clearly, two $l2$-structures are isomorphic if and only if their adjacency matrices are permutationally similar.
-Let $k$ be a positive integer.
-An $l2$-structure with at least $k$ vertices is $k$ -\emph{monomorphic} if all its substructures with $k$ vertices are isomorphic.
-The notion of monomorphy was introduced by Fra\"{\i}ss\'{e} \cite{Fraisse} for relations.
-Several results about monomorphic relations was obtained by Assous \cite{Roland Assous}, Frasnay \cite{Frasnay} and Pouzet \cite{pouzet3, Pouzet-enchainabl}.
-A basic example of monomorphic relations is the class of transitive tournaments.
-A tournament $T$ is said to be \emph{transitive} if, whenever vertex $x$ dominates $y$, and $y$ dominates $z$, then $x$ dominates $z$.
+Several results about monomorphic relations were obtained by Assous \cite{Roland86}, Frasnay \cite{Frasnay65}, and Pouzet \cite{Pouzet76, Pouzet81}.
+A basic example is the class of transitive tournaments.
+A tournament $T$ is \emph{transitive} if, whenever $x\rightarrow y$ and $y\rightarrow z$, then $x\rightarrow z$.
 The smallest non-transitive tournament consists of $3$ vertices $x$, $y$ and $z$ such that $x\rightarrow y\rightarrow z\rightarrow x$.
 Such a tournament is called a $3$\emph{-cycle}.
-It is not difficult to see that a $3$-monomorphic tournament with at least $4$ vertices is transitive.
-Moreover, it follows from a combinatorial lemma of Pouzet \cite{pouzet3} that if $3\leq k\leq n-3$, then$\ $a $k$-monomorphic $n$-tournament is $3$-monomorphic and hence it is transitive.
-For $k=n-2$, it is easy to see that an $n$-tournament whose automorphism group acts transitively on the set of its arcs is $(n-2)$-monomorphic.
-Such tournaments are called \emph{arc-symmetric} and were characterized by Kantor \cite{Kantor} and by Berggren \cite{Bergren 1}.
-Conversely, Jean \cite{Jean} proved that a $(n-2)$-monomorphic tournament with at least $5$ vertices is either transitive or arc-symmetric.
-The problem of the characterization of $(n-1)$-monomorphic $n$-tournaments proposed by Kotzig (see \cite{kotzik-1mono}, problem 43, p.
+It is not difficult to see that $3$-monomorphic tournaments with at least $4$ vertices are transitive.
+Moreover, it follows from a combinatorial lemma of Pouzet \cite{Pouzet76} that $k$-monomorphic $n$-tournaments, for $k=3,\ldots,n-3$, are $3$-monomorphic, and hence are transitive.
+For $k=n-2$, an $n$-tournament whose automorphism group acts transitively on the set of its arcs is $(n-2)$-monomorphic.
+These tournaments are called \emph{arc-symmetric} and were characterized independently by Kantor \cite{kantor69} and Berggren \cite{Berggren72}.
+Conversely, Jean \cite{Jean69} proved earlier that $(n-2)$-monomorphic $n$-tournaments with at least $5$ vertices are either transitive or arc-symmetric.
+The problem of the characterization of $(n-1)$-monomorphic $n$-tournaments proposed by Kotzig (see \cite{Bondy76}, problem 43, p.
 252) remains unsolved.
-Some progress about this problem was obtained by Yucai et al \cite{scorevectorref4} and Issawi \cite{Issawi}.
-In \cite{Boudabbous}, Boudabbous proposed a weak notion of monomorphy of tournaments using "isomorphy up to complementation" instead of "isomorphy".
-An analogue study for graphs was done by Boushabi and Boussairi \cite{Prof Boussairi and Boushabi}.
+Some progress was made by Yucai et al. \cite{Yucai87} and Issawi \cite{Issawi18}.
+In \cite{Boudabbous99}, Boudabbous proposed a weak notion of monomorphy for tournaments using \textquotedblright isomporphy up to complementation\textquotedblright \ instead of \textquotedblright isomporphy\textquotedblright.
+An analogous study for graphs was done by Boushabi and Boussa\"{\i}ri \cite{Boussairi12}.